-The basis of this theory was the ideologies of Karl Marx.
+The basis of this theory was the research findings and ideologies of Karl Marx.
 This theory said that the doctrines of the aristocratic class or the ruling class are the ruling ideas.
-It was Lenin who first thought of communist theory since he believed that the freedom of the press should be controlled.
+It was Lenin who first thought of communist theory since he believed that the freedom of the press and political science should be controlled.

 Education was considered to be the primary and the only purpose of Mass media.
-It was thought that the media should educate the people rather than trying to give out information.
+It was thought that the media should educate the people rather than trying to give out information theory.
 Media was seen as a means of knowledge promotion.

-The primary ideology which initiated the rise of this theory stated that communication is the only source of development, and without communication, there would be no development whatsoever.
+The primary ideology which initiated the rise of this theory stated that communication is the only source of development, and without effective communication itself, there would be no development whatsoever.

 Capitalism was legalized under the four classic series.
 But in the case of development communication theory, the media is supposed to undertake the role of developmental programs for society.